Brian Sacks of MobileFoodProfits.com addresses the appearance of your new mobile food truck. He reminds us that first

 You drive up to an office park or main downtown street filled with high rise office buildings.
 Anyone looking out their window above the first 2 or 3 floors has no idea what you are?
 Are you a delivery truck?
 Are you a Fed X or UPS?
 No, You are there to serve food.
 So put your e-mail address and name on the top along with “GRAB YOUR (insert your food type here) curbside.”

 THERE ARE A FEW OTHER WAYS TO MAKE YOUR MOBILE RESTAURANT APPEALING!

 One of the ways we found to this was to add outside stereo music, lights, roller shutters and an awning.
 You really want to have that party atmosphere going so people are attracted.
 People also pay special attention to hygiene without really thinking about it so make sure you have a great selection of food service supplies.
 They’re there to eat after all.
 Some of these restaurants install Cleanable Ceiling Tiles in order to look squeaky clean at all times, as there will be no buildup or burns, specially if you clean it everyday.

-In our case , since we are Mexican Mobile Restaurant, we are playing Mexican music and at night our outside bright lights are on creating that party atmosphere, and besides that of course you need your food to be good, one of the best ways to achieve this is by adding good quality equipment like the iron mountain refrigeration & equipment, which you can get from restaurant liquidation auctions at a very reasonable price, to keep your food fresh.
+In our case , since we are Mexican Mobile Restaurant, we are playing Mexican music and at night our outside bright lights are on creating that party atmosphere, and besides that of course you need your food to be good.
+One of the best ways to achieve this is by adding good quality equipment like the iron mountain refrigeration & equipment, which you can get from restaurant liquidation auctions at a very reasonable price, to keep your food fresh.
 Get great supplies from a New Restaurant Equipment Supplier.

 Brian Sacks is the president of Juana Burrito and www.mobilefoodprofits.com He offers consulting services as well as a complete paint by number course on how to profit from the biggest niche to ever hit the food industry at www.mobilefoodprofits.com.